 Parenting Coordinators can also help parents understand the developmental needs of their children and teach problem-solving strategies.
 The goal is to help parents learn how to communicate more effectively and thus avoid conflicts that cause them to return to court.

 Parenting Coordinators are often empowered to make decisions when the parents are not able to resolve disputes on their own, to the extent described in the court order, or make reports or recommendations to the court for further consideration.

-A Parenting Coordinator may talk directly with each of the parents and/or their attorneys and PCs typically have access to anybody involved with family members such as lawyers, school officials and teachers, physical and mental health care providers, the children, extended family members, stepparents (or person acting in that role) and anyone else the parenting coordinator determines may have a significant role in resolving the conflict.
+A Parenting Coordinator may talk directly with each parent and their attorneys.
+Parent Coordinators typically have access to everybody involved with family members such as school officials and teachers, physical and mental health care providers, the children, extended family members, stepparents (or person acting in that role) and anyone else the Parenting Coordinator determines may have a significant role in resolving the conflict.